uikit/uikit-site/docs/pages/javascript-utilities.md

 ### Nodes

 _Nodes_ may be a DOM Node, a NodeList, an Array of Nodes or a jQuery object.
-It will be filtered
+It will be filtered.

 ### Node

-_Nodes_ may be a DOM Node or the first node of a NodeList, an Array of Nodes or a jQuery object.
+_Node_ may be a DOM Node or the first node of a NodeList, an Array of Nodes or a jQuery object.